 The LUX Prize and EU policies

-The LUX Prize is an innovative way to explore major European policy areas such as immigration, integration, poverty and violence against women.
+The LUX FILM PRIZE is an innovative way to explore major European policy areas such as immigration, integration, poverty and violence against women.

 Making policies, passing laws